 As the journey will take 25 minutes each way, it would involve them coming early morning to our NGO, studying around the corner at Thlok Andoung for 1 half the day and REACH for the other half of the day.
 These children would need to be able to stay at REACH during the break time to rest, eat and change their clothes, before returning home at 5.00pm.

 This long-term solution for these 4 families, is not something that has been budgeted but is the most cost-effective solution we can think of to continue standing with them, in their fight against poverty.
-We estimate that it will cost approximately $100-$150 per month but believe that it would have far reaching benefits.
+We estimate that it will cost approximately $100-$150 per month but believe that it would have far-reaching benefits.

 Not only would this solution enable these kids to continue benefiting from our programs, but it would also ensure that a local tuk-tuk driver would have a sustainable and reliable income stream to support their family too.
-Ideally, this will be a job that is picked up by a hard working family member from within our NGO.
+Ideally, this will be a job that is picked up by a hardworking family member from within our NGO.

 As our social workers continue to develop a plan with Saron, we will be sure to update you on how it progresses.
 With major developments planned to take place in our area over the next 10 years, our senior leadership team will be spending a large part of 2023 developing our long-term strategy to tackle displacements in our area.
 Supporting each of our families so that their children can complete their education and break the cycle of poverty, will be a long road ahead, but we hope that after reading this case study, you have gained some insight into just how much effort goes on behind the scenes, and just how committed our team is to the cause.

-As we continue to navigate through an ever changing environment, it’s evident that no challenge has been too big for our team, but it’s important to recognise that none of these solutions can be carried out without adequate funding to do so.
+As we continue to navigate through an ever-changing environment, it’s evident that no challenge has been too big for our team, but it’s important to recognise that none of these solutions can be carried out without adequate funding to do so.

-The reason our team continues push through the tough times and are able celebrate positive outcomes with our families, is thanks to our supporters who believe in them.
+The reason our team continues push through the tough times and are able to celebrate positive outcomes with our families, is thanks to our supporters who believe in them.

 Without funding, none of what we do would be possible.